Subject · Theatre Studies

 • Why are practitioner influences important? +

 A-level Theatre Studies asks students to engage with established theatrical practitioners and incorporate their techniques into devised work.
-Stanislavski (psychological realism, naturalism), Brecht (Verfremdung effect, political theatre, breaking the fourth wall), Artaud (theatre of cruelty, sensory experience), Berkoff (physical theatre, stylised movement), Frantic Assembly (movement-based ensemble work), Lecoq (physical theatre methodology).
-Strong devised pieces explicitly reference and apply practitioner techniques — this is what mark schemes reward at top grades.
+Stanislavski (psychological realism, naturalism), Brecht (Verfremdung effect, political theatre, breaking the fourth wall), Artaud (theatre of cruelty, sensory experience), Berkoff (physical theatre, stylised movement), Frantic Assembly (movement-based ensemble work), and Lecoq (physical theatre methodology).
+Strong devised pieces explicitly reference and apply practitioner techniques; this is what mark schemes reward at top grades.

 • How does tutoring help? +